Bam4d/python-microRTS/README.md

 ```

-The format of the action should be the following:
+The format of the actions list returned should be like be the following:

 ```